AIR-Research-Group-UCLM/Rehab-Immersive/doc/Architecture.md

 ## Description
-Figure next figure illustrates a multilayer architecture in which the upper layer would house new applications for upper limb rehabilitation.
+Next figure illustrates a multilayer architecture in which the upper layer would house new applications for upper limb rehabilitation.
 These applications, especially developed with Unity 3D and C# for Oculus Quest II, would be supported by the proposed framework, occupying the layers immediately below.
 The layered set provides basic functionality to any hand rehabilitation software, and the construction of modular and scalable systems.
 Our proposal consists of three main layers: i) configuration and calibration, ii) hand interaction and iii) data persistence.

 <img